-Musical Development Matters is a guidance document published in September 2018 that was written to complement the Development Matters guidance and follows the same format.
+Musical Development Matters is a guidance document published in September 2018 that was written to complement the Development Matters 2012 guidance and follows the same format.
 Its overall purpose is to support practitioners, teachers, musicians and parents to see the musical attributes of young children and to offer ideas as to how they can support and nurture children's musical development by offering broad musical experiences.
+You can download a copy for free here.
+There is a free accompanying online resource with lots of downloadable resources, including the characteristics of effective learning in music here.